Top

 North summit snow fence debris

-In the summer of 2023, IPF also undertook the arduous process of finding and removing aluminum panels from the north side of the summit, more remnants of the unconstructed, 1960s snow fence.
+In the summer of 2023, IPF undertook the arduous process of finding and removing aluminum panels from the north side of the summit, more remnants of the unconstructed, 1960s snow fence.
 Over the decades, aluminum panels had been moved by snow, wind, and gravity onto the east side of the Continental Divide, as well as into hard-to-reach rock outcrops.
 With the help of Wilderness Workshop, Jaywalker Lodge, local volunteers, and Aspen Ski Co employees, nearly all of the metal debris was stockpiled and hauled down the mountain.
-There remain a couple pieces to tackle in 2024!

 Aluminum pulled down and staged from the east side of the north summit.